didacfontanet/entra-id-iam-lab/lab-06-access-packages/readme.md

 ### 9. End-user request via myaccess.microsoft.com

 Logged in as `testpim` in a private browser session.
-Navigated to **myaccess.microsoft.com → Access packages → AP-Finance-Access → Request**.
+Went to **myaccess.microsoft.com → Access packages → AP-Finance-Access → Request**.

-Submitted business justification: *"Need access to finance resources for Q3 reporting"*
+Business justification submitted: *"Need access to finance resources for Q3 reporting"*

-Request entered pending approval state immediately.
+The request went straight into pending approval.

 ![MyAccess request from testpim](09-myaccess-request-testpim.png)